Invasion (cancer): Amoeboid cell migration

-It is worth noting that migration through the amoeboid mechanism of invasion is accompanied by changes not only in the cell shape, but also in the shape of the nucleus and its orientation and position relative to other internal organelles.
-The nucleus, which is the largest and stiffer, compared to the surrounding cytoskeleton, organelle, is mechanically firmly stabilized by an extensive network of structural proteins, and, for this reason, its shape, most likely, often does not undergo significant changes.
-However, the amoeboid type of migration is characterized by the most pronounced nucleus deformation, caused by the lack of proteolytic degradation of the surrounding matrix.
+Migration through the amoeboid mechanism of invasion is accompanied by changes not only in the cell shape, but also in the shape of the nucleus and its orientation and position relative to other internal organelles.
+The nucleus, being the largest organelle and stiffer than the surrounding cytoskeleton, is mechanically firmly stabilized by an extensive network of structural proteins.
+For this reason, its shape generally does not undergo significant changes.
+However, the amoeboid type of migration is characterized by a pronounced deformation of the nucleus in order to overcome the lack of proteolytic degradation of the surrounding matrix.
 Since tumor cells have to move through narrow spaces and pores, the nucleus in this case also occurs in a maximum compressed state.
-It is assumed that, like the amoeboid movement of leukocytes, nuclei inside single migrating tumor cells move forward toward the leading edge.
+Like the amoeboid movement of leukocytes, nuclei inside single migrating tumor cells move forward toward the leading edge.

-In contrast to the mesenchymal movement, amoeboid or a non-proteolytic model of migration prevails when the surrounding matrix is characterized by relatively low stiffness (“soft” matrix).
+In contrast to the mesenchymal movement, amoeboid or a non-proteolytic model of migration prevails when the surrounding matrix is characterized by relatively low stiffness ("soft" matrix).
 For example, amoeboid migration of tumor cells in the lymphatic and circulatory systems is considered as migration in a soft matrix.

 Condeelis and Segall elucidated some features of cell migration on the example of two different tumor lines, MTC and MTLn3, under in vitro and in vivo conditions.
 MTLn3 cells that have a high metastatic potential and migrate probably by the amoeboid mechanism of invasive growth are characterized by a higher level of expression of epidermal growth factor receptors (EGFRs) than MTC cells with a low metastatic potential.
 Their migration is associated with the presence of blood vessels and collagen-containing fibers in the surrounding matrix.
 Tumor cell chemotaxis towards blood vessels is believed to be mediated by the signaling pathways of EGFR.

 The amoeboid mechanism of invasion has a number of distinctive features.
 It is characterized by a weak interaction between cells and the surrounding matrix, as well as a lack of or weak focal contacts.
-The possibility to retain the rapid and non-focal assembly of receptors at the sites of cell contacts with the extracellular substrate has been noted.
+The possibility to retain the rapid and non-focal assembly of receptors at the sites of cell contacts with the extracellular substrate exists.
 Integrins are not important in this type of invasive growth.
 Important aspects are the absence of proteolysis at the sites of cell-matrix interactions and the lack of expression of proteolytic enzymes that destroy the extracellular matrix.
 In vitro studies have demonstrated that, in the case of an amoeboid type of invasive growth, it is likely due to these properties that tumor cells are capable of moving at the highest speed in cultures (20 μm/min).